Golf Tutorials

 The Tool: Your Lob Wedge (58° to 60°)

-You’re staring up at a towering wall of sand in front of you. a sand wedge might get you out, but it’s going to be a close call.
+You're staring up at a towering wall of sand in front of you.
+A sand wedge might get you out, but it's going to be a close call.
 This is where the lob wedge becomes your best friend.
 The extra loft (58° or more) is designed for one thing: creating maximum height over a short distance.

 By opening the face of a 60-degree wedge, you can produce a shot that pops almost straight up into the air and lands softly on the green.
 This is also the ideal choice when the pin is "short-sided," meaning you have very little green to work with between the edge of the bunker and the hole.
-The high, soft shot an ideal for getting the ball to stop quickly.
+The high, soft shot is ideal for getting the ball to stop quickly.

 • When to use it: You need to get the ball up very quickly to clear a tall lip.